itsjustmithun/Pathfinding-Visualizer-Vanilla/README.md

 ## SHORTCUT (Pathfinding Visualizer)

-This project is inspired by **Clément Mihailescu's** Pathfinding Visualizer.
-I tried to create clone of the project which includes over 8 different algorithms.
+This project is inspired by **Clément Mihailescu's** Pathfinding Visualizer and this is a working replica of that project which includes over 8 different algorithms.
 This project is designed using Vanilla JavaScript.

 ## Algorithms